bbglab/oncodrivefml/docs/source/workflow.rst

    function accepts less parameters than the command line interface.
-This is because the command line interface modifies some parameters in the configuration, while calling direct Python code does not.
+This is because the command line interface modifies some parameters in the configuration, while calling directly the Python code does not.
    Check :ref:`what is modified by the command line interface <inside cli>`.

    This implies that you should adapt the